-Chumlee’s Boss Rick Harrison Reveals The Price Of ‘Pawn Stars’ Fame And Customer’s Dirty Little Secrets!
+Chumlee’s Boss Rick Harrison Reveals The Price Of ‘Pawn Stars’ Fame And Customers’ Dirty Little Secrets

 — Pawn Stars (@pawnstars) October 29, 2015

 Athletes are not the only ones looking to get some quick cash.
-Right before Christmas, TMZ wondered if pawn shops were busier with unwanted gifts and who better to ask but but the king of pawn, Pawn Stars reality star and longtime owner of the World Famous Gold and Silver Pawn Shop in Las Vegas?
+Right before Christmas, TMZ wondered if pawn shops were busier with unwanted gifts and who better to ask but the king of pawn, Pawn Stars reality star and longtime owner of the World Famous Gold and Silver Pawn Shop in Las Vegas?
 Harrison sheepishly admitted that people will look at that Christmas gift and see them as a solution to a financial problem.

 “If life is tough, at least you got that thing you can pawn.”